 After leaving the Orte Junction the train departs from the main line to Florence and from the Tiber valley: it goes eastwards through a narrow gorge formed by the River Nera.

 The Nera Gorge

-In the XIXth century the railway line and a road were built on the Nera right bank after dams controlled its course; Via Flaminia, the historical road which linked Rome with Umbria and Marches followed a route through the woods on the hills south of Nera.
+In 1866 the railway line was built on the Nera right bank after dams controlled its course; Via Flaminia, the historical road which linked Rome with Umbria and Marches followed a route through the woods on the hills south of Nera.

 Where Via Flaminia eventually reached the end of the Nera gorge the Romans founded Narnia, on the site of a previous town they had conquered in 299 BC.
 The location of the Roman town is visible in the right part of the photo shown above while the left part of the image shows the medieval expansion of the town on a nearby hill.

-Via Flaminia crossed the river on a very high and imposing bridge built as part of a major improvement of Via Flaminia ordered by Emperor Augustus.
+Via Flaminia crossed the river on a very high and imposing bridge built as part of a major improvement of the road ordered by Emperor Augustus.
+These improvements were celebrated by arches erected at Fanum (Fano) and Ariminum (Rimini).
 The Romans modified the original landscape in order to obtain a sort of long and narrow terrace at the top of the hill.
 Parts of the arches and walls of Narnia can still be seen at several points of today's Narni.

 (left to right): bell towers of S. Domenico, the Cathedral, S. Bernardo; tower in Via Garibaldi

 Narni suffered from the fall of the Roman Empire, but after the year 1000, due to its position on a main trading route, it profited from the recovery of the Italian economy.
 The town was situated at the perfect strategic position which made it easy to defend, but its inhabitants had to deal with internal strife and the main families lived inside house-towers: some of them were turned later into bell towers and they were spared by the XIVth century decrees of the papal government which placed limits on the height of private buildings.